-IRS Notice CP2000
+Your Guide to IRS Notice CP2000

-Instead, this notice outlines the inaccuracy the IRS believes is in your return, and it tells you how the issue affected your tax due.
+Instead, this notice outlines the inaccuracy the IRS believes is in your return and tells you how the issue affected your tax due.
 In some cases, the mistake may reduce your tax bill, but in most cases, it increases your tax owed.
 If the notice leads to a bigger refund or a lower bill, don’t worry about it.
 Just wait until the IRS sends you a check.

 Why Did I Receive a CP2000?

-Here’s an example.
-Imagine that you settled a credit card for less than you owed.
+Here’s an example: Imagine that you settled a credit card for less than you owed.
 Because you saved more than $600, the credit card company sent you a 1099-C showing the canceled liability.
-For most people, this is taxable income, but if you’re insolvent you don’t have to report it.
+For most people, this is taxable income, but if you’re insolvent, you don’t have to report it.
 The IRS’s computers don’t know that you’re insolvent.
 They just know that they received a copy of the 1099-C from your credit card company and that you didn’t report the income on your tax return.

 What to Do When You Receive a CP2000 Notice

-Again, you shouldn’t ignore the IRS CP2000.
-But the actions you should take vary based on whether or not you agree with the proposed changes.
 The IRS CP2000 comes with a response form that explains what you should do if you receive this notice.
-If you don’t get the response form, you will generally need to write the IRS a letter.
+If you don’t get the CP2000 form for your response, you will generally need to write the IRS a letter.
+You will create your response based on what you find in your research and review.

 A tax professional can help you figure out how to respond to the CP2000 or any other IRS notice.
 In the meantime, the following sections outline how you should respond based on your situation.